ericcornelissen/ghasum/SECURITY.md

 non-funded and open-source nature of the project, we take a best-efforts approach when it comes to engaging with security reports.

+This document should be considered expired after 2024-12-31.
+If you are reading this after that date, try to find an up-to-date version in the official source repository.

 ## Supported Versions

 Only the latest release of the project is supported with security updates.